-fellows identify their strengths and weaknesses and target areas that need work program directors and faculty members recognize where fellows are struggling and address problems immediately
+- fellows identify their strengths and weaknesses and target areas that need work - program directors and faculty members recognize where fellows are struggling and address problems immediately

 Summative evaluation is evaluating a fellow's learning by comparing the fellows against the goals and objectives of the rotation and program, respectively.
 Summative evaluation is utilized to make decisions about promotion to the next level of training, or program completion.
 End-of-rotation and end-of-year evaluations have both summative and formative components.
-Information from a summative evaluation can be used formatively when fellows or faculty members use it to guide their efforts and activities in subsequent rotations and to successfully complete the fellowship program.

-Feedback, formative evaluation, and summative evaluation compare intentions with accomplishments, enabling the transformation of a new specialist to one with growing subspecialty expertise.

-V.A.1.a) Faculty members must directly observe, evaluate, and frequently provide feedback on fellow performance during each rotation or similar educational assignment.
-(Core)

-V.A.1.a).(1) This must include review of fellow cases logged in the ACGME Case Log System.
-(Core)

-Background and Intent: Faculty members should provide feedback frequently throughout the course of each rotation.
-Fellows require feedback from faculty members to reinforce well-performed duties and tasks, as well as to correct deficiencies.
-This feedback will allow for the development of the learner as they strive to achieve the Milestones.
-More frequent feedback is strongly encouraged for fellows who have deficiencies that may result in a poor final rotation evaluation.
+Information from a summative evaluation can be used formatively when fellows or faculty members use it to guide their efforts and activities in subsequent rotations and to successfully complete the fellowship program. uation, and summative evaluation compare intentions with ng the transformation of a new specialist to one with growing V.A.1.a) Faculty members must directly observe, evaluate, and frequently provide feedback on fellow performance during each rotation or similar educational assignment.
+(Core) V.A.1.a).(1) This must include review of fellow cases logged in the ACGME Case Log System.
+(Core) throughout the course of members to reinforce wel deficiencies.
+This feedbac to achieve the Milestones aculty members should provide feedback frequently each rotation.
+Fellows require feedback from faculty I-performed duties and tasks, as well as to correct ck will allow for the development of the learner as they strive .
+More frequent feedback is strongly encouraged for fellows at may result in a poor final rotation evaluation.
 V.A.1.b) Evaluation must be documented at the completion of the assignment.
 (Core) V.A.1.b).(1) Evaluations must be completed at least every three months.
-(Core) V.A.1.c) The program must provide an objective performance evaluation based on the Competencies and the subspecialty-specific Milestones, and must: (Core) V.A.1.c).(1) use multiple evaluators (e.g., faculty members, peers, patients, self, and other professional staff members); and, (Core) V.A.1.c).(2) provide that information to the Clinical Competency Committee for its synthesis of progressive fellow performance and improvement toward unsupervised practice.
+(Core) V.A.1.c) The program must provide an objective performance evaluation based on the Competencies and the subspecialty- specific Milestones, and must: (Core) V.A.1.c).(1) use multiple evaluators (e.g., faculty members, peers, patients, self, and other professional staff members); and, (Core) V.A.1.c).(2) provide that information to the Clinical Competency Committee for its synthesis of progressive fellow performance and improvement toward unsupervised practice.
 (Core)

 Background and Intent: The trajectory to autonomous practice in a subspecialty is documented by the subspecialty-specific Milestones evaluation during fellowship.

 These Milestones detail the progress of a fellow in attaining skill in each competency domain.
 It is expected that the most growth in fellowship education occurs in patient care and medical knowledge, while the other four domains of competency must be ensured in the context of the subspecialty.
 They are developed by a subspecialty group and allow evaluation based on observable behaviors.
 The Milestones are considered formative and should be used to identify learning needs.
 This may lead to focused or general curricular revision in any given program or to individualized learning plans for any specific fellow.

-V.A.1.d) The program director or their designee, with input from the Clinical Competency Committee, must:

-V.A.1.d).(1) meet with and review with each fellow their documented semi-annual evaluation of performance, including progress along the subspecialty-specific Milestones; and, (Core)

-V.A.1.d).(2) develop plans for fellows failing to progress, following institutional policies and procedures.
+V.A.1.d) The program director or their designee, with input from the Clinical Competency Committee, must: V.A.1.d).(1) meet with and review with each fellow their documented semi-annual evaluation of performance, including progress along the subspecialty-specific Milestones; and, (Core) V.A.1.d).(2) develop plans for fellows failing to progress, following institutional policies and procedures.
 (Core)